nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="tip" seamless>

-**Tip 1:** Favourited companies have a filled star icon to the right of their name while unfavourited ones have a unfilled star instead.
+**Tip 1:** Favourited companies have a filled star icon to the right of their name while unfavourited ones have an unfilled star instead.
 **Tip 2:** Favourited companies will always be visible at the top of the list (provided it is not hidden by other commands such as `find`).
 </box>